Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Introduction

 Our improvement stems from the fact that the time each photon experiences in the delay line can be reduced as we increase the number of emitters.
 Thus by increasing the number of emitters, one effectively reduces the amount of error each photon is experiencing in the delay line.
 This explains why, as we increase the number of emitters, the logical error rate improves.
 This suggests that increasing the number of emitters is generally favorable, provided that the two-qubit error rates between the neighboring emitters are sufficiently low.

-Experimentally, while two-qubit gate fidelities exceeding 99\% have been demonstrated in a small number of quantum dots~\cite{Xue2021,Noiri2022,Mills2022,Madzik2022}, scaling this to a larger number may lead to a lower fidelity.
-(However, see Ref.~\cite{Philips2022} for the recent advance in scaling the system to up to six quantum dots.)
-Therefore, a potential concern for our scheme is the practical challenge in scaling the system whilst ensuring high two-qubit gate fidelities.
+Physically, the entangling gate between emitters may rely on a mechanism different from the ones used for gates between emitters and photons.
+One possible approach involves using superconducting qubits interacting with microwave photons or phonons~\cite{mirhosseini2019cavity,ferreira2020collapserevivalartificialatom,ferreira22}.
+Alternatively, one may use quantum dots, using the long-range gates between quantum dots mediated by cavity~\cite{QDotQED} or waveguide~\cite{tiranov2023collective}\footnote{While there are alternative ways of realizing a gate between quantum dots that demonstrated high fidelity~\cite{Volz2014,Sipahigil2016,Goban2014,Tiecke2014,Reiserer2014}, to the best of our knowledge, it is not clear if the same quantum dot can be used as emitters.}.
+Experimentally, two-qubit gate fidelities exceeding 99\% have been demonstrated in systems with a small number of gate-defined quantum dots ~\cite{Xue2021,Noiri2022,Mills2022,Madzik2022}.
+However, scaling such systems to a larger number of quantum dots often results in reduced fidelity\footnote{However, see Ref.~\cite{Philips2022} for the recent advance in scaling the system to up to six quantum dots.}.
+As a result, a potential concern for our scheme lies in the practical challenge of scaling the system while maintaining high two-qubit gate fidelities.

 However, we show in this paper that the two-qubit error rate one can tolerate is significantly higher than what one might naively expect.
 We consider an anisotropic error model in which the ratio between the two-qubit error rate between the emitters and the other gates can be varied.
 When $n_e=O(1)$, we find that the thresholds of our schemes remain practically unchanged even if we assume that the two-qubit error rate between the emitters is almost ten times larger than the other error rates.
 When $n_e$ is large, the thresholds of our schemes do depend on the error ratio, though still in the range of $2.5\times 10^{-3}\sim 4.0 \times 10^{-3}$, similar to the thresholds of the single-emitter protocols~\cite{wan21}.
 Thus our scheme is tolerant against such experimentally motivated noise models.